Organisations that appoint a DPO (data protection officer) will have a significantly different approach to information security than those that don’t.

 Qualification | Achieve the C-DPO Provisional Level qualification (ISO 17024-certificated).
 Exam included in course.
 The course qualifies for 14 CPD/CPE points.

-Watch our DPO webinar
+Watch our DPO webinar on demand

 You can learn more what it takes to be a DPO by watching our webinar: Challenges for data protection offices.